minprog/cs50x-1718-1819/problems/hangman/hangman.md

 ## Submitting

-To submit this assignment, you need to submit all of your source files, along with a short description of what you've written.
-If you've improved upon or modified the base algorithm in some way, this is your time to show off your extensions.
+To submit this assignment, you need to submit all of your source files.
+If you have created your own evil algorithm (see the section Extensions), then include a short description in a text file of what you've written.